 Wolf Administration Acknowledges Veterans' Trust Fund Grant Recipients for Improving the Lives of Pennsylvania's Veterans and their Families

-ANNVILLE, Pa. , Aug.
-29, 2018 /PRNewswire/ -- Maj.
-Gen. Tony Carrelli, Pennsylvania's adjutant general and head of the Department of Military and Veterans Affairs (DMVA), attended an event to personally thank Veterans' Trust Fund (VTF) grant recipients for their work in support of the commonwealth's nearly 820,000 veterans.
-The event in Erie was hosted by Second Harvest Food Bank, one of the honorees.
+ANNVILLE, Pa., Aug.
+28, 2018 /PRNewswire/ -- Joel Mutschler, director, Programs, Initiatives, Reintegration, and Outreach with the Department of Military and Veterans Affairs (DMVA), attended an event to personally thank Veterans' Trust Fund grant recipients for their work in support of the commonwealth's nearly 820,000 veterans.
+The event in Norristown was hosted by the Montgomery County Office of Veterans Affairs, one of the honorees.

-"These community organizations provide invaluable programs and services to Pennsylvania's veterans," said Carrelli.
-"We are pleased to distribute these grants, knowing that they will go toward enriching the lives of veterans and their families.
-The staff and volunteers of these organizations deserve a special 'thank you' for working tirelessly in support of our American heroes who sacrificed greatly to preserve our freedom."
+"We work tirelessly every day to support Pennsylvania veterans with necessary programs and services, but we cannot do it alone," said Mutschler.
+"Our community partners like those recognized here today are on the front lines, working one-on-one every day with veterans to understand their needs.
+Their invaluable outreach enriches the lives of so many veterans and their families.
+We are grateful for the extraordinary support given to these American heroes for their service and sacrifice."

-Today's event was the second of four being held in Erie, Bedford, Harrisburg and Norristown to recognize 31 VTF grant recipients.
+Today's event was the first of four being held in Norristown, Bedford, Harrisburg, and Erie to recognize 31 VTF grant recipients.
 Grants issued through the VTF allow DMVA to expand its partnerships with charitable organizations, veterans' service organizations and county directors of veterans affairs, which ultimately benefits commonwealth veterans and their families.

-The three organizations recognized today for their special programs and services are:
+The 12 organizations recognized today for their special programs and services are:

 A total of 13 Pennsylvania County Veterans Affairs Offices received $150,000 in grants and 18 charitable or veteran service organizations received $650,000 in grants from the Pennsylvania Veterans' Trust Fund.
 The grants are funded by generous Pennsylvanians who voluntarily made a $3 donation when applying for or renewing their driver's license or photo ID and renewing a motor vehicle registration, proceeds from the sale of the Honoring Our Veterans license plates and private donations.